kubeflow/examples/facial-keypoints-detection-kaggle-competition/Readme.md

 ## Environment

-This pipeline was tested using Kubeflow 1.4 and kfp 1.1.2
+This pipeline was tested using Kubeflow 1.4 and kfp 1.1.2 and x86-64 based system which includes all Intel and AMD based CPU's.
+ARM based systems are not supported.

 ## Prerequisites for Building the Kubeflow Pipeline